Skip to main content

 Cluster and database node metrics can also be exported in Prometheus format.

-More information about monitoring in instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis and Kafka.
+Read more about monitoring in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis and Kafka.

 Backup

-In cloud databases, the cluster is backed up automatically using WAL-G. All databases except Redis are Point-in-Time Recovery.
+In cloud databases, the cluster is backed up automatically using WAL-G. All databases except Redis are restored to Point-in-Time Recovery.
 The frequency of backups depends on the selected database.

-Backups are stored in Selectel Object Storage isolated from other users' backups.
+Backups are stored в Selectel object storage isolated from other users' backups.
 Backups cannot be unloaded.
 Automatic backups cannot be disabled.

-More information about backups in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis.
+For more information on backups, see the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis.

 Scaling